Why It's Not Risky to Invest In Your Business

 • It’s something that you know and control.

-Let’s consider your options in where to place your money to get it working for you.
+Let’s consider your options for where to place your money to get it working for you.

 Where Else Can You Put Your Money?